AdobeDocs/experience-manager-65.en/help/sites-deploying/monitoring-and-maintaining.md

 09:43:41 [66] <- 200 text/html 797ms
 ```

-By totaling all the GET entries within a specific periods (e.g. over various 24 hour periods) you can make statements about the average traffic on your website.
+By totaling all the GET entries within specific periods (e.g. over various 24 hour periods) you can make statements about the average traffic on your website.

 #### Monitoring response times with the request.log {#monitoring-response-times-with-the-request-log}